parsiyte/GPPRMon/README.md

 1) A CTA's instruction issue/completion, Power consumption of the corresponding SM of and L1D usage of that SM. <br>
 ![KID=0_onSM=1_withCTA=1_interval=55500_56000](https://user-images.githubusercontent.com/73446582/219937394-0df2a6ed-92a7-4198-8532-9a36b1df83c8.png)

-The first visualization displays the instructions of the CTA_ID=0 which is mapped onto SM=1.
-PC shows the instruction's pcs, Opcode shows the operational codes of the instructions of thread block, operands are the registers for each opcodes of the instructions.
-At the right most column (ISSUE/COMPLETION), visualizer displays the issuing and completion information of the instructionns for each warp at the first row and second row respectively.
-For example, For the above png file, cvta.to.global.u64 instruction whose PC = 656 is issued at 55557'th cycle for warp 7, and completed at 55563'th cycle.
-This scheme shows the issued and completed instructions of a CTA within a predetermined cycle interval.
-For the above example this interval is the \[55500, 56000).  <br>
+The first visualization displays the instructions for the 1st CTA, which is mapped onto the 1st SM.
+While PC shows the instruction's pc, Opcode shows the operational codes of the instructions of the 1st thread block.
+Operands show the register IDs for the corresponding opcode of the instructions.

+At the rightmost column (ISSUE/COMPLETION), the visualizer displays the issuing and completion information of the instructions for each warp at the first row and second row, respectively.
+For example, the first instruction is cvta.to.global.u64, whose PC is 656, is issued at the 55557th cycle by 7th warp and completed at the 55563rd cycle.

+This scheme shows a CTA's issued and completed instructions within a predetermined cycle interval.
+For the above example, this interval is the \[55500, 56000).  <br>

-In addition, consumed run time power measurements is shown for the subcomponents of the SMs with the L1D cache usage.
-Total consumed power is represented by the **RunTimeDynm** parameter.
-Power components of an SM is calculated with four main parts as exe-units, functional-units, load-store units and idle-core.
+In addition, one may see the L1D cache usage and consumed runtime power measurements for the subcomponents of the SMs.
+The **RunTimeDynm** parameter represents the total consumed power for each section.
+Execution, functional and load/store units, and idle-core are the main sub-parts of an SM's power consumption.
 Also, IPC per SM is displayed at the bottom. <br>

 2) Access information on the memory units and power consumption of memory controller + DRAM units. <br>
 ![KID=0_memStatsForInterval=51000_51500](https://user-images.githubusercontent.com/73446582/219937330-5a3c4ed6-124a-44cb-95ff-5cd60c78a6c1.png)